4d/docs/website/translated_docs/es/ORDA/quickTour.md

 To delete a user, select it then click the deletion button or use the **Delete** command of the context menu. ![](assets/en/Users/MinussNew.png)

-Deleted user names no longer appear in the Users editor.
+Los nombres de usuario borrados ya no aparecen en el editor de usuarios.
 Note that the IDs for deleted users are reassigned when new user accounts are created.

 ### Propiedades de los usuarios